Back in 2007, author

 What if you could enter a math problem, push a button, and see all the step by step work instantly?

 and students never have to schedule times with tutors.
 A place where weather, scheduling conflicts, and traffic never interfere with a child’s education.

 After a hard day, Mom relaxes knowing her child gets detailed math help.
 Dad gets peace of mind.
 How?
 Because his child never struggles with math ever again.
 And, Mom and Dad do not have to hand over astronomical amounts of money to get this help.

 There are no pages to turn.
 No clunky lesson plans to sift through.
 Instead, it’s a rectangular box.
 This box is always waiting for your questions.
-And when you ask your questions, you get an answer back immediately.
+And when you ask your questions, you get an answer (and step-by-step explanation) served up immediately.
 Your answer has detail, explanation, and clarity.

 What if Mom wants to work with her child side by side in math?
 The little search box gives Mom all the math work she needs instantly to help her child.
 Mom doesn’t have to go read through giant math books anymore.
 At the tip of her fingers lies everything she needs to be a hero to her child in math.

 When Dad gets home from work, he is secure in knowing any math questions his child has are a click away.